sfaber02/subModernPlayer/README.md

 ## Bugs
 - Loading display only works on first song loaded
 - current time interval doesn't start if playing is true and you hit next or prev
+- need to re render library divs once a song is added to PL to redo alternating colors

 ## Ideas